Edward Ahmed Mitchell

 Mitchell is also an editor of AtlantaMuslim.com, a member of the Georgia Association of Muslim Lawyers, and a member of the Board of Trustees of the Islamic Community Center of Atlanta.

-Mitchell embraced Islam during his studies at Morehouse College, where he served as captain of the school's Mock Trial Team, president of the Honors Program Club, and editor-in-chief of the campus newspaper, The Maroon Tiger.
+Mitchell embraced Islam during his studies at Morehouse College, where he served as captain of the school's American Mock Trial Association team, president of the Honors Program Club, and editor-in-chief of the campus newspaper, The Maroon Tiger.

 During law school, Mitchell won first place in Georgetown Law's annual Trial Advocacy Competition, served as editor-in-chief of The Georgetown Law Weekly, and was elected president of Georgetown's Muslim Law Students Association.
-Mitchell also taught law to high school students on behalf of the Street Law legal clinic, and represented tenants facing eviction for the DC Law Students in Court legal clinic.
+He also taught law to high school students on behalf of the Street Law legal clinic, and represented tenants facing eviction for the DC Law Students in Court legal clinic.

 After law school, Mitchell returned to Georgia and served as an Assistant Solicitor for the City of Atlanta.
 He prosecuted crime for three years before resigning in 2016 to serve as Executive Director of CAIR Georgia.